mosaic-jasondebolt/phoenix/Phoenix/README.md

 ### delete_network_interface
-A CloudFormation <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html">Lambda-backed custom resource</a> that force deletes the ENI associated with a Lambda function residing inside of a VPC.
+A CloudFormation <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html">Lambda-backed custom resource</a> that force deletes the ENI associated with a Lambda function residing inside of a VPC upon stack deletion.
 There is currently a <a href="https://forums.aws.amazon.com/thread.jspa?messageID=756642">bug</a> where CloudFormation fails to delete lambda functions (functions that are created inside of a VPC) upon stack deletion.
+As a result, the stack will hang.

 Some Lambda functions are deployed into an VPC.
-When VPC Lambda functions are deployed via CloudFormation, the stack will wait up to **45 minutes** for the Elastic Networking Interface (ENI) associated with the Lambda to be deleted.
+When Cloudformation stacks with these functions are deleted, the stack will wait up to **45 minutes** for the Elastic Networking Interface (ENI) associated with the Lambdas to be deleted.

 Before I wrote this function, I had to complete the following to delete CloudFormation stacks that had VPC Lambdas:
 1. Find security group id associated with the Lambda function